 6. Restoration

-In many cases, a crown is placed on the treated tooth to restore its strength and appearance.
+is placed on the treated tooth to restore its strength and appearance.

 The whole root canal procedure can take 2-3 appointments.